friyad/xenograft-mobiles-client/README.md

 ## Description

 XenoGraft Mobiles is a comprehensive smartphone management dashboard designed for efficiently managing smartphone inventory, tracking sales, and analyzing sales history.
-It's not a whole website but mejor part of a large mobile selling platform.
+It's not a whole website but a major part of a large mobile selling platform.
 Where every phone seller has access to their dashboard to manage smartphones, sell smartphones, and track the sales history.

 The primary objective of this project is to create a user-friendly dashboard that empowers users to manage smartphone inventory and sales seamlessly.